-No sports program at Saint Stephen’s has gone from birth to district champion faster than girls lacrosse.
-After starting as a club team in 2009, the program reached varsity status in 2013, and it didn’t take long for the Falcons to taste success.
+No sports program at Saint Stephen’s has gone from birth to district champion faster than girls lacrosse, and the Falcons will be looking to three-peat this season.

 The architect of the Falcons program is head coach Leeann Fronckowiak, who has coached and officiated lacrosse for more than two decades.
 She previously served as head coach at Cardinal Mooney, and was the local board chair for the Tampa Women’s Lacrosse Officials.
 Fronckowiak was a selector and coach for the New York and Florida teams for the Women’s Division National Tournament, started two varsity high school programs in Buffalo, N.Y., youth programs for Lakewood Ranch and Manasota clubs, and coached the Canisius College club team.